Fired Up!: Critical response

 When the film was released, it was screened to negative reviews.
-Rotten Tomatoes gave the film a rating of 24% based on 107 reviews, with an average score of 4.10/10.
+Rotten Tomatoes gave the film a rating of 25% based on 106 reviews, with an average score of 4.10/10.
 The site's consensus states: "Though not as raunchy or juvenile as the average teen comedy, Fired Up is also not as funny."
-Metacritic gave the film a "generally unfavorable" score of 31% based on a normalized average of 18 reviews.
+Metacritic gave the film a "generally unfavorable" score of 31 based on a normalized average of 18 reviews.

 A common criticism, addressed by director Will Gluck in the film's commentary track, is that the filmmakers "casted a little bit older."
 Star Eric Christian Olsen adds, "If by 'older,' you mean thirteen years!"
 Lead actors Olsen and Nicholas D'Agosto were playing high school students at the ages 30 and 27 at the time of filming, respectively.
-Gluck also points out Roger Ebert's and the New York Times's negative reviews specifically, as well as a mention of The Washington Post.
-He, however, omits the Washington Post's backhanded compliment that "Gluck directs with frantic, go-for-broke pacing, which is what you do when your reserves of wit are bankrupt."
-One of the more positive reviews, from Hollywood.com, admits it's satisfying for the audience it's aimed towards: "An outrageous, sex-obsessed teen comedy that’s something to cheer about -- especially if you’re 16."
+Gluck also points out negative reviews by Roger Ebert, The New York Times, and The Washington Post.

+One of the more positive reviews, from Hollywood.com, admits the film is satisfying for the audience it is aimed towards: "An outrageous, sex-obsessed teen comedy that's something to cheer about -- especially if you're 16."

 Box office

 The film was considered financially unsuccessful.
 Fired Up! had a budget of $20 million and took in a box office gross of $18,599,102 worldwide before leaving theaters.
 It opened up to the U.S. box office at number 9 with $5.4 million behind films like Paul Blart: Mall Cop, which was in its sixth week of release at the time, and Confessions of a Shopaholic, in its second.

 On the DVD commentary, the business it did (or lack thereof) is discussed, with director Will Gluck stating, "In retrospect, we probably should have done R, but I kind of like the idea of doing a movie that everyone can go see, and not just 'over 18 or have to sneak into it.'"
 It left American cinemas after seven weeks.